stella-project/stella-app/README.md

 ## License

-`stella-app` is licensed under the MIT license.
+`stella-app` is licensed under the [GNU GPLv3 license](https://github.com/stella-project/stella-app/blob/master/LICENSE).
 If you modify `stella-app` in any way, please link back to this repository.